 Which One Is the Winner?

-With just a few tweaks here and there, Sony has created a pair of Noise-cacnling headphones that is tough to beat.
+With just a few tweaks here and there, Sony has created a pair of Active noise cancelling headphones that is tough to beat.

 With customoizable EQ that lets you enjoy crisp audio from all types of genre, and a that comfratbel folding design has elevated this noise-cacnleing headphone to the top of the market.